doableware/djongo/docs/docs/home.md

 ---
 permalink: /
 layout: splash
-title: "MongoDB Document Mapper"
+title: "Object Database Mapper"
 excerpt:
-tagline: An Easier Alternative To PyMongo
+tagline: Python Object to Database Mapper

-description: "Djongo is a smarter approach to pymongo programming.
-It maps python objects to MongoDB documents.
-It is popularly referred to as an Object Document Mapper or ODM."
+description: "Djongo is a MongoDB Document Mapper.
+A smarter approach to pymongo programming by mapping python objects to MongoDB documents.
+It can be used with relational SQL databases as well."

 classes:
     - home